 Clinical Experiences

-Clinical experiences are definite at UNLV as a period where you are with a physician who is actively seeing patients.
+Clinical experiences are defined at UNLV as a period where you are with a physician who is actively seeing patients.
 This can be done through things like physician shadowing, hospital or clinic scribing, licensed practical nurse/registered nurse (LPN/RN), medical assistance, etc. It is important that the physician pairing is present regularly.

 • Experiences where an applicant is mostly patient facing (without a doctor there most of the time) or is more back office focused in a healthcare setting does not qualify.
 Some paid medical such as certain technician roles do have significant physician interaction and can be considered, but roles that are very patient facing or lab tech in nature are not as applicable and should be considered “paid medical” in AMCAS.